noorvir/noorvir.github.io/_posts/2018-03-31-TSDF-Fusion-with-a -Robot-Arm.md

 Unlike the case for a SLAM problem, we do not want to estimate the global pose of the camera at every time step.
 Instead, we want to estimate the extrinsic transformation of the camera’s optical center relative to its mounting point on the robot arm.

 At first glance, having a 3D CAD model of the camera-mount might appear to obviate the need for such a calibration.
-Unfortunately, in practice even small misalignments compound as a function of distance when rotations are involved as visualised by *Figure 4* below.
+Unfortunately, in practice even small misalignments compound as a function of distance when rotations are involved, as visualised by *Figure 4* below.

 ![alt The concept behind TSDF fusion ][rotation_compounding]